joinpursuit/ac-curriculum-web/unit4-full-stack-web-apps-in-javascript/README.md

 ### Week 1

+- Unit 3 Assessment review: 1 day
+  - Give assessment back to students
+  - Go over solutions to ever problem as a class
+  - Go through other examples of the most-failed problems
-- Agile processes and methodology: 2 days
+- Revisit Agile processes and methodology: 1 day
   - Daily standups
   - Weekly sprints, sprint planning and sprint retrospectives
   - Stories, story points, and tickets